-In Windows 7, click the Start button and type “wordpad” in the Start Menu search box.
-Then, click the WordPad search result.
+To open WordPad in Windows 7, click the Start button and type “wordpad” in Start Menu’s search box.
+Then, click on the WordPad search result.

-A quick method to start WordPad is to open the Run window (Windows + R), type wordpad in the Open field, and click or tap OK.
+A quick alternative method to start WordPad in Windows 10, as well as Windows 7, is based on using the Run window.
+Press Windows + R on your keyboard to open Run, type wordpad or write in the Open field, and then click or tap OK.

 This is a fast method, isn’t it?

-Double-click on this file and WordPad is started.
+Double-click (or double-tap) on wordpad.exe, and WordPad starts.